oemof/oemof-solph/doc/oemof_outputlib.rst

     :backlinks: top

 The main purpose of the outputlib is to collect and organise results.
-The outputlib converts the results to a pandas MultiIndex DataFrame.
+It converts the results to a dictionary holding pandas DataFrames and Series for all nodes and flows.
 This way we can make use of the full power of the pandas package available to process the results.